bjoluc/jspsych-builder/readme.md

 ## Usage of the `jspsych` command

-A detailed list of sub-commands and their respective options can be displayed by running `jspsych` without any options, or `jspsych --help` with the name of a sub-command.
+A detailed list of sub commands and their respective options can be displayed by running `jspsych` without any options, or `jspsych --help` with the name of a sub command.